webix-hub/docs/data/desktop/chart_integration.md

 D3 charts helps manipulate documents based on data and offers powerful visualization tools and a data-driven approach to DOM manipulation.

-One of its implementations, **Bubble chart**, displays data in an area of circles that pack hundreds of values into a small space.
+One of its implementations, **Bubble chart**, displays data in the area of circles that pack hundreds of values into a small space.
 It looks like a bundle of multicolored baloons.

 <img src="desktop/bubble_chart.png"/>